Farewell to 2023!

 • #2: A good tune-up for a friend’s machine, the same as the LC475 and 12″ CRT – a digital board and analogue board recap, FDD service, and internal BlueSCSI.

 • #3: My own machine, damaged badly by battery leakage.
-I’ve transferred all of the original components over to a replica SE/30 PCB kindly provided by CayMac – it’s not completely working yet, but I’ll get there in 2024!
+I’ve transferred all of the original components over to a replica SE/30 PCB kindly provided by CayMac – it’s not completely working yet, but I’ll get there in time!

 1997 Apple Macintosh Performa 6400/180